Full Circle of Life

 set up to rescue and shelter horses in all stages of life.
 The grant funds should not be used for day-to-day operations, but rather in a tangible way towards helping the organization long-term, such as a larger horse trailer, new

 First Stage: Horse Plus Humane Society's founders and film crew will come to your facility and meet with you, your team and your veterinarian to develop a shelter plan that will work for your organization.
 Their visit will last a couple of days and after that time our CEO and founder Tawnee Preisner will be available for coaching and mentoring throughout the pilot.
-During the course of the pilot you will need to have somebody video footage as it happens such as owners surrendering horses, training, rescuing, etc with a smartphone or quality camcorder and send them to the media production team.
+During the course of the pilot you will need to have somebody video footage as it happens such as owners surrendering horses, training, rescuing, etc with the provided camera, and send the recorded content to the media production team.

 Third Stage: Horse Plus Humane Society’s founders and film crew will travel to your facility and help host a free surrender day at your facility or local facility.
 The free surrender day will be on a Sunday with evaluations and euthanasia for unadoptable horses on Monday.
-During the visit Tawnee and Jason Preisner will talk with you about what it was like piloting a Full Circle of Life Horse Shelter for the past 6 months and if you plan on continuing to be a Full Circle of Life Horse Shelter.
-If your organization decides to continue being a Full Circle of Life Horse Shelter you will be given the Full Circle of Life Horse Shelter Sign to be posted at your facility and also given the seal to post on your website and social media outlets.
+During the visit Tawnee and Jason Preisner will talk with you about what it was like piloting a Full Circle of Life Horse Shelter for the past 6 months and if you plan on continuing to be a Full Circle of Life Horse Shelter and if your organization has seen financial growth.
 Tawnee Preisner will continue to be available for coaching and mentoring to help the organization grow and prosper.

-7) An adoption program adopting out a minimum of five horses a year.
+7: An adoption program adopting out a minimum of 10 horses a year.

-8) The ability to have horses humanely euthanized and disposal.
+8: The ability to have horses humanely euthanized and equine disposal.
 We will work with your organization, if necessary, to help you figure out options when it may seem there are no options in your area.